cadwallion/brewby/README.md

-# Brewby Core
+# Brewby

-Core functionality underpinning Brewby - IO interfacing Layer, Recipe DSL, Configuration Loading, and more.
+Brewby Core functionality underpinning Brewby - IO interfacing Layer, Recipe DSL, Configuration Loading, and more.

 This library is the foundation for brewery automation applications themselves.
 Unless you are